jellyfin/jellyfin.org/docs/general/networking/vpn.md

 ### ZeroTier

-[Zerotier](https://www.zerotier.com/) is another VPN solution.
+[ZeroTier](https://www.zerotier.com/) is another VPN solution.
 The free tier allows up to 25 connected devices.
+ZeroTier supports much more platforms than Tailscale.

-To setup remote access to Jellyfin using Tailscale, please follow the steps below.
+To setup remote access to Jellyfin using ZeroTier, please follow the steps below.

 #### Setting Up a Network